 Delta Gamma chapters are required to follow their carry figures and flex list numbers.
-If a chapter desires to invite a different number of women or alter their flex list number, they must receive prior approval from the RPRS or NCRC.
-Failure to receive approval from the RPRS or NCRC may result in the chapter being placed on a status for non-compliance.
+If a chapter desires to invite a different number of women or alter their flex list number, they must receive prior approval from the RCRS/CRC/NCRC.
+Failure to receive approval from the RCRS/CRC/NCRC may result in the chapter being placed on a status for non-compliance.

-Questions about RFM should be directed to your RPRS or NCRC.
+Questions about RFM should be directed to your RCRS/CRC/NCRC.